*DISCLOSURE: THIS POST MAY CONTAIN AFFILIATE LINKS.

 - 1 tbsp lime juice

-- To make the sauce mix all the ingredients together (except the lime & peanut butter in a sauce pan and cook on a medium heat until thickened.
+- To make the sauce mix all the ingredients together (except the lime & chopped peanuts in a sauce pan and cook on a medium heat until thickened.
 Add lime & chopped peanuts at the end.

 - Mix the marinade ingredients together and marinate the chicken for 30 minutes.